 Regular, creative activities also keep children busy.
 “At our day camp, weekly themes are so popular because it keeps the kids excited about what’s coming up next, just like a vacation would,” the Kidville representative says.

 Here are a few ideas to get you started.
 Share your own creative mini-staycations on our Facebook page.

-Set up beach chairs and towels, turn on some sunny tunes and serve up summer snacks such as popsicles and fruit kebobs.
-Give kids beach-inspired activities to do throughout the day, suggests Browne, who also recommends setting up a water-play obstacle course with pool noodles, sprinklers and water balloons.
-The children complete different challenges, such as a water balloon toss.
+Set up beach chairs and towels, turn on some sunny tunes and serve up summer snacks such as popsicles and fruit kebabs.
+Give kids beach-inspired activities to do throughout the day, or even set up a water-play obstacle course with pool noodles, sprinklers and water balloons.
+Ask your kids to complete different challenges, such as a water balloon toss.

-5. Walk as a writer: “Take your kids out to explore places in your neighborhood and write about what you see, feel and think,” suggests Jessica Cuthbertson, a sixth-grade literacy teacher at Vista PEAK Exploratory in Aurora, Colorado.
-“Ask them: What stories would the park bench tell if it could talk?
+5. Write about your neighborhood: Since it’s not advisable to take your kids to busy playgrounds or parks at this time, try sitting down with them and asking about their favorite places in your neighborhood.
+“Write about what you see, feel and think,” suggests Jessica Cuthbertson, a Wyzant private tutor in Aurora, Colorado.
+“Ask them: 'What stories would the park bench tell if it could talk?
 What about the mailbox?
 The tree stump?
 The busy street?
-The dog that’s walking its owner?
+The dog that’s walking its owner?'
 Try this at different times of day and see what stories develop.”
 You could even create a book that captures the stories as a summer project.